 Transit By Michael Gormley @GormleyAlbany Congestion pricing too much of a burden on outer boroughs, de Blasio says Mayor Bill de Blasio scoffed at a proposed congestion pricing plan by Gov. Andrew Cuomo on Aug.
 9, 2017.
 Photo Credit: Corey Sipkin Updated August 9, 2017 7:20 PM Print Share fbShare Tweet Email Mayor Bill de Blasio on Wednesday brushed off a potential congestion pricing plan aimed at reducing traffic and improving air quality in Manhattan, calling it a burden on outer borough residents and businesses.
 An official with Gov. Andrew Cuomo's administration told amNewYork on Tuesday the governor is exploring the idea of congestion pricing for New York City to raise money for the state’s troubled subway system.
 Congestion pricing would charge a fee — past proposals estimated it at $8 — for automobiles entering Manhattan at peak traffic times.
 “I’ve always had a lot of concerns about it, to be honest with you,” de Blasio told Fox5 in New York.
 “I’ve never been in favor of those proposals because I haven’t seen one that I thought was fair particularly to folks in the outer boroughs.
 Now the other fact is that these proposals to date never had any political viability . . . but we know something like a millionaires' tax could pass because there already is a state version.”
 The congestion pricing idea was confirmed after de Blasio pushed for a millionaires' tax to help pay for mass transit costs.
 De Blasio’s proposal, which would have to be approved in Albany, was quickly blasted by Cuomo and the Senate’s Republican majority, all of whom face re-election next year on pledges to hold the line on taxes.
 With Vin Barone By Michael Gormley @GormleyAlbany Michael Gormley has worked for Newsday since 2013, covering state government, politics and issues.
 He has covered Albany since 2001.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.